GSA-TTS/FAC-transition-site/src/resources/instructions/index.md

 ---

-# Using the new FAC
+# Submitting single audit reports using the new FAC

-The new fac.gov—the GSA FAC—is designed to be similar to the Census FAC the make the transition as easy as possible for our users.
-Entities will complete a series of simple webforms and downloadable workbooks to submit their single audit package.
+Our goal is to make the single audit submission process as easy as possible for the grants community.
+With that in mind, we designed the new FAC to be similar to the Census FAC.
+Entities will now complete a a series of simple webforms and XLSX workbooks to submit their single audit package.

-Everyone involved in the single audit process must have an account with [login.gov](https://login.gov/).
+Everyone involved in the single audit submission process must have an account with [Login.gov](https://login.gov/).
 This includes auditees and auditors.
-[Creating a login.gov account](https://login.gov/create-an-account/) is fully online and secure.
+[Creating a Login.gov account](https://login.gov/create-an-account/) is fully online and secure.

 This how-to guide goes through the submission process step-by-step.